friedele/DRFM-Project/README.md

     `or`

     Move the necessary files from precompiled template folder to your existing project directory.
-Don't forget the `.github` directory that may be hidden by default in your operating system
+Don't forget the `use backticks to get this type of display` directory that may be hidden by default in your operating system

 #### Variables reference